 On the streets, we have found honest and delicious food that is available to all.
 In the U.S., Los Angeles, California and the Kogi Truck have been called the birthplace of the modern food truck movement.
 In this mobile society with a rich immigrant taco truck culture, new wave chef and entrepreneurs have created some of the most delicious moveable feasts.

-In collaboration with Los Angeles rental homes, we bring you the 12 hottest Los Angeles food trucks you want to be tracking down.
+In this article, we bring you the 12 hottest Los Angeles food trucks you want to be tracking down.

 Los Angeles Food Trucks: An Institution